What are government bonds?

 - Government bonds can be a low-risk investment option for retail investors who are looking for a stable source of income and to reduce their overall portfolio volatility.
 They are generally considered to be some of the safest investments available since they are backed by the full faith and credit of the government.

-- Retail investors can buy government bonds through a broker.
+- Retail investors can buy government bonds through an investing platform like Stake.
 While the process of buying and selling government bonds can be more complicated than other investments, such as stocks or mutual funds, resources are available to help investors navigate the process.

 - When investing in government bonds, retail investors should pay close attention to the bond's maturity date, coupon payments (if any) and yield.
 They should also be aware of the potential risks associated with investing in government bonds, such as inflation risk and interest rate risk, and consider how these risks may impact their investment over time.
 Overall, government bonds can be a valuable addition to a diversified investment portfolio, particularly for investors looking for a low-risk source of income.